Elliot-Akande/drop-down-menu/README.md

-# @akande/dropdown
+# Dropdown

-@akande/dropdown is a lightweight and customizable JavaScript module for creating drop-down lists in web applications.
-It allows you to easily integrate and style dropdowns with your own data and callbacks.
+Dropdown is a lightweight and customizable JavaScript module for creating drop-down lists in web applications.
+It allows you to easily integrate and style drop-down lists with your own data and callbacks.

 ## Features